CoreFirst Bank & Trust

 This job operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones, copy machines, filing cabinets, and fax machines.

-Applicants must pass a drug screening and background check.
+Applicants must have a clean driving record and pass a drug screen and background check.

-Internal applicants must be meeting the minimum requirements of their current job, and must submit a cover letter and resume via the employee portal.
+Internal applicants must be meeting the minimum requirements of their current job and submit a cover letter and resume via the employee portal.